cupy/cupy/docs/source/upgrade.rst

 *Internal* API :func:`cupy.cuda.compile_with_cache` has been marked as deprecated as there are better alternatives (see :class:`~cupy.RawModule` added since CuPy v7 and :class:`~cupy.RawKernel` since v5).
 While it has a longstanding history, this API has never meant to be public.
 We encourage downstream libraries and users to migrate to the aforementioned public APIs.
 See :doc:`./user_guide/kernel` for their tutorials.

+The DLPack routine :func:`cupy.fromDlpack` is deprecated in favor of :func:`cupy.from_dlpack`, which addresses potential data race issues.

+A new module :mod:`cupyx.profiler` is added to host all profiling related APIs in CuPy.
+Accordingly, the following APIs are relocated to this module:
+  - :func:`cupy.prof.TimeRangeDecorator` -> :func:`cupyx.profiler.time_range`
+  - :func:`cupy.prof.time_range` -> :func:`cupyx.profiler.time_range`
+  - :func:`cupy.cuda.profile` -> :func:`cupyx.profiler.profile`
+  - :func:`cupyx.time.repeat` -> :func:`cupyx.profiler.repeat`
+The old routines are deprecated.

 Deprecated APIs may be removed in the future CuPy releases.